 There are two ways of doing this:

-- You can press the day pusher (see diagrams below for your particular model) situated on the side of the watch, or
+- pressing the day pusher (see diagrams below for your particular model) situated on the side of the watch, or

-- You can move the hands 24 hours at time.
+- moving the hands 24 Hours at time.

 For Models With Date Indicator:

 Press the date pusher (see diagrams below for your particular model) situated on side of the watch.
-If the month has fewer days, you must adjusted it by hand.
+If the month has fewer days, it must be adjusted manually.

 Other Important Remarks:

 - The date and day change sometime between 0:00 am and 5:30 am hours or a little later.